 - President Joseph Kabila, whose last term officially expired in late 2016, remained in power throughout the year due to the repeated postponement of elections.

-- Throughout the year, demonstrators across the country protested the stalled progress toward elections.
-In several incidents, security forces used live ammunition and tear gas, as well as arbitrary arrests and detentions, to quell the demonstrations.
-The authorities at times detained and harassed journalists who covered the protests, and occasionally shut down the internet in advance of protests.
+- Demonstrators across the country protested the electoral delays and flawed preparations for the planned voting.
+In several incidents, security forces used live ammunition, tear gas, arbitrary arrests, and detentions to quell demonstrations.
+Authorities also detained and harassed journalists who covered the protests and restricted the movement of some opposition leaders.

 A. ELECTORAL PROCESS: 0 / 12

 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 0 / 4

 According to the constitution, the president is elected for a maximum of two five-year terms.
 Incumbent Joseph Kabila was declared the winner of his second term in office in 2011 amid widespread criticism of the election by international observers; he defeated longtime opposition leader Étienne Tshisekedi, 49 percent to 32 percent, according to the Independent National Electoral Commission (CENI).

 Kabila’s constitutional mandate expired in December 2016, but a contentious Constitutional Court ruling allowed him to remain in office until a successor was in place.
 Under the mediation of the Roman Catholic Church’s National Episcopal Conference of Congo (CENCO), representatives of the government and an opposition bloc reached an agreement to hold elections in December 2017.
 However, in November 2017, CENI announced that elections would take place in December 2018, effectively violating the agreement and provoking a series of protests across the country.